By Adam Hampshire, Brain and Mind Institute, University of Western Ontario

 In half an hour, respondents had to complete 12 cognitive tests which look at memory, reasoning, attention and planning abilities, as well as a fill in a survey about their background and lifestyle habits (Roger and Adrian describe the tests here).

 We expected a few hundred responses.
-But thanks to articles in The Daily Telegraph, Discovery and New Scientist, 110,000 people took part from every corner of the world.
+But thanks to articles in Discovery and New Scientist, 110,000 people took part from every corner of the world.
 Once I had used statistical methods to analyse more than a million data points on a representative group of around 45,000, I found that when a wide range of cognitive abilities are probed, the variations in performance can only be explained with at least three distinct components: short-term memory; reasoning; and finally, a verbal component.

 No one component, or ‘IQ’, explained all the variations revealed by the tests.